ekwao9/Wireless-Communication-Paper-Review/README.md

 # Wireless-Communication-Paper-Review
-This repository provides reviews on selected key concepts in wireless communication and simulation practice codes
+This repository provides reviews on selected key concepts in wireless communication and simulation practice codes.

+# LTE Random Access Procedure